stephenfuqua/stephenfuqua.github.io/_posts/2023/2023-08-10-responsible-data-use.md

 to confirm assumptions.
 Cross validate results.
 Use large iterations when bootstrapping and repeat to insure stability of results.

-**Privacy**: Practice appropriate anonymization and apply "need to know" restrictions.
+**Privacy**: Practice appropriate anonymization and apply "need to know" (least privilege) restrictions.
 Watch out for small sample sizes that can unintentionally reveal identity.
 Use the least personal data available and relevant for the analysis.

 Examples: Imagine an analysis that predicts a certain outcome for a target demographic, and the dataset only contains a few people from that demographic.